The Vodou Physicist - Cover

 “You two are planning to go to Haiti and we’ve had reports of problems involving U.S. visitors there lately.
 State can fill you in,” he told her.

 Commerce had sent a representative and the U.S. permanent representative to the OAS, Ambassador Jose Estrada, was present.
 The current U.S. ambassador to Haiti would attend by video.
 Nadine opened the meeting with a cultural presentation.
 She wanted to extend the work of her dissertation research, mothers teaching daughters about the mix of their culture’s social topics, into including ideas about entrepreneurship.
-She, together with a focus group from the Columbia Institute, had developed an initiative for sponsoring micro-loans and her primary mission on this trip was to plan methods to recruit manbos to serve as grant resource people.
+She, together with a focus group from the Columbia Institute, had developed an initiative for sponsoring micro-loans and her primary mission on this trip was to plan methods to recruit manbos to serve as loan and grant resource people.
 They would provide the information to their congregations on what the micro-loan program was all about and who to contact to apply for the loan.

 She had also developed plans for a grass-roots educational initiative using Columbia Institute grant funds to support ten recent Haitian education graduates to recruit people in the countryside to develop a cadre of lay teachers to work in the outlying villages.
 These lay teachers would receive a small stipend and would teach children in the lower elementary grades about basic life skills.
 Most of those plans had been finalized; she had developed them together with collaborators from two Haitian universities and they had presented their plans during video consultations with the relevant Haitian ministries.
 This visit would mark the start of her field work with the faculty at the two universities which were collaborating in the project.